-Computer networking is one of the fastest growing fields in the world.
+Computer networking is one of the fastest-growing fields in the world.
 Organizations of all types and sizes rely on computer networking systems to connect employees and customers with applications and data across geographical boundaries.
 Tremendous career opportunities are created as the demands on networking systems and the people who manage them become continually more complex.
-Students with an interest in a rewarding career that offers the opportunity for extensive hands-on work with complex computer systems should consider a career in Computer Network Engineering
+Students with an interest in a rewarding career that offers the opportunity for extensive hands-on work with complex computer systems should consider a career in Computer Network Administration.

 In this certificate program, students learn the foundation skills required to install, configure, troubleshoot, and maintain network systems in business environments.
 The program also covers operating systems, networking, hardware technologies, security, routing, and database management.

 The course consists of nine hundred sixty (960) hours of technical instruction and practical training cover all practices of a barber.